 I have also used naproxen in place of the ibuprofen, which for me works better for pain relief, but being allergic to naproxen, I can't use that version.
 I have also tried aspirin in place of the ibuprofen and I think they work similarly, but what I found is that with the aspirin, as my body heats up, the aspirin seems to take on the smell of vinegar because of the acid content of the aspirin I assume.
 One advantage to the aspirin mix is that since aspirin is antiviral, it can be very helpful for shingles because it significantly slows the replication process of the virus while offering pain relief in the area of the lesions.

-The first time I made the ibuprofen topical, so as to not waste money or too much time on something that may not work, I just took a store bought ibuprofen "soft gel capsule" , punctured it with a knife tip and squeezed the contents into a half ounce of lotion and mixed it.
+The first time I made the ibuprofen topical, so as to not waste money or too much time on something that may not work, I just took a store bought ibuprofen "soft gel capsule" , punctured it with a round pointed toothpick and squeezed the contents into a half ounce of lotion and mixed it.
 I applied this mix to a painful area and it worked well, so I made the larger container of lotion with a pump top.
 Oddly, these type of lotions are more commonly available outside of the US even though ibuprofen is quite popular here.

 I have used this for pains of all types and it has worked very well for sprains also.
 I had a friend who lost his balance in my driveway and fell, but he twisted his ankle while trying to keep his balance.
 His ankle quickly swelled to twice its normal size and he couldn't walk on it.
 He applied the ibuprofen lotion to his ankle and within 5 minutes it was back to normal size and he could walk on it again!
 I asked him what it felt like and he said it felt like he had injured it, but the pain was reduced to almost nothing and he could walk on it with just minor discomfort.